Grab A Tissue: Tyler Perry Pens Tribute To ‘Grandmother He Never Had’ & Godmother Of His Son, Cicely Tyson

 Tyler Perry is reeling after the passing of a true icon and a true friend.

 The mega-mogul penned a heartfelt tribute to the “grandmother he never had” Cicely Tyson who passed away Thursday at age 96.
-The TP Studios head who worked with Cicely several times on projects including Diary of a Mad Black Woman, Madea’s Family Reunion, and made her the Godmother of his son Aman, detailed the moment Oprah broke the news to him.
+The TP Studios head who worked with Cicely several times on projects including Diary of a Mad Black Woman, Madea’s Family Reunion, and made her the Godmother of his son Aman, detailed the moment he heard the news.

 Tyler said he coincidentally felt called to watch the late legend’s TV film “The Autobiography of Miss Jane Pittman” before Oprah let him know that his friend passed away.